01micko/bunsen-netinstall/README.md

-EXPERIMENTAL
+DO NOT USE THIS TO INSTALL A SYSTEM!

-This "carbon-wayland" branch is for development and testing purposes only.
+This "carbon-wayland" branch is for development purposes only.\
-Do not use it if you want a working system!
+It is a platform on which a BL/Wayland installer will be built.
+At present its behaviour is undefined.

-This is a collection of files intended to install something like BunsenLabs Linux on a basic command-line-only Debian Trixie system, in a Wayland environment using the labwc compositor.
+This will be a collection of files intended to install something like BunsenLabs Linux on a basic command-line-only Debian Trixie system, in a Wayland environment using the labwc compositor.